-During the 2015 fiscal year, participants deferred a total of \$752,200 under the Deferred Fee Plan, consisting of approximately \$429,700 of deferred fees and accrued deferred interest of approximately \$322,500.
-Pursuant to the amendments to the Deferred Fee Plan that became effective on November 1, 2014, the aggregate amount of \$752,200 deferred by all participants converted into an aggregate of 37,878 Share Units during fiscal 2015, which were credited to the participants' accounts.
-In addition, the participants were credited with an aggregate of 1,472 Share Units during fiscal 2015 representing dividends paid with respect to the Share Units credited to their accounts.
-Additional information regarding the participants' deferral of fees and the conversion of deferred amounts into Share Units credited to their accounts is set forth under "Fiscal 2015 Nonqualified Deferred Compensation" and "Fiscal 2015 Trustee Compensation" below.
+During the 2017 fiscal year, participants deferred a total of approximately \$802,800 under the Deferred Fee Plan, consisting of approximately \$467,500 of deferred fees and accrued deferred interest of approximately \$335,300.
+Pursuant to the amendments to the Deferred Fee Plan that became effective on November 1, 2014, the aggregate amount of \$802,800 deferred by all participants converted into an aggregate of 43,926 Share Units during fiscal 2017, which were credited to the participants' accounts.
+In addition, the participants were credited with an aggregate of 622 Share Units during fiscal 2017 representing dividends paid with respect to the Share Units credited to their accounts.
+Additional information regarding the participants' deferral of fees and the conversion of deferred amounts into Share Units credited to their accounts is set forth under "Fiscal 2017 Nonqualified Deferred Compensation" and "Fiscal 2017 Trustee Compensation" below.

-Fiscal 2015 Compensation
+Fiscal 2017 Compensation

 In fiscal 2014, the Compensation Committee determined and recommended to the Board that for fiscal 2015, the base salary paid to Robert S. Hekemian for his service as the Chairman and Chief Executive Officer of the Trust be increased to \$300,000 per year from \$205,000 per year, and the base salary paid to Donald W. Barney for his service as Chief Financial Officer and Treasurer of the Trust be increased to \$75,000 per year from \$50,000 per year.
 The Board of Trustees approved the Compensation Committee's recommendations with respect to the increases in the base salaries of Mr. Hekemian and Mr. Barney.
-The Compensation Committee did not make any further recommendations to the Board regarding compensation of the Executive Officers in fiscal 2015, and the Board did not take any further action in fiscal 2015.
+The Compensation Committee recommended to the Board that there be no adjustments to the compensation paid to the Executive Officers for fiscal 2016 from the compensation paid to them in fiscal 2015, and the Board accepted the Compensation Committee's recommendation and did not make any adjustments to the compensation paid to the Executive Officers for fiscal 2016.
+The Compensation paid to the Executive Officers for fiscal 2017, and the Board accepted the Compensation Committee's recommendation and did not make any adjustments to the compensation paid to the Executive Officers for fiscal 2017, and the Board accepted the Compensation Paid to the Executive Officers for fiscal 2017.

-The Compensation Committee considered the following factors, among other things, in the course of its review of the compensation for the Executive Officers in fiscal 2014 for the 2015 fiscal year, including with respect to both Robert S. Hekemian in his capacity as Chairman of the Board and Chief Executive Officer, and Donald W. Barney in his capacity as President, Treasurer and Chief Financial Officer: (i) compensation paid by other real estate investment trusts, both as a component of operating expenses and to ensure that the Trust's compensation levels are competitive in the industry; (ii) the duties and responsibilities of the Executive Officers and the value of the services provided by them, including the amount of time expended by them on the Trust's business; (iii) the Trust's operating results and financial condition, as well as the condition and prospects of the residential and commercial real estate markets; and (iv) the results of the most recent shareholder advisory vote to approve the compensation of the Executive Officers, which was conducted at the 2014 Annual Meeting.
-The Compensation Committee's recommendation was based in part on the fact that Executive Officer base salaries had not been adjusted since 2006, and the Committee's interest in assuring that the compensation paid to Executive Officers of the Trust are competitive within the industry.
+The Compensation Committee considers the following factors, among other things, in the course of its review of the compensation for the Executive Officers, including with respect to both Robert S. Hekemian in his capacity as Chairman of the Board and Chief Executive Officer, and Donald W. Barney in his capacity as President, Treasurer and Chief Financial Officer: (a) compensation paid by other real estate investment trusts, both as a component of operating expenses and to ensure that the Trust's compensation levels are competitive in the industry; (b) the duties and responsibilities of the Executive Officers and the value of the services provided by them, including the amount of time expended by them on the Trust's business; (c) the Trust's operating results and financial condition, as well as the condition and prospects of the residential and commercial real estate markets; and (d) the results of the most recent shareholder advisory vote to approve the compensation of the Executive Officers, which was conducted at the 2017 Annual Meeting.